Abdob/QPSK/README.md

 ![GitHub Logo](/Diagrams/passthrough_nogain.jpg)

 We vary the gain until we match the inputs signal power.
+We arrive at a gain factor of 8.
 Below we see the digital gain has brought back the signal's integrity which will allow the local receiver to recover the signal.

 ![GitHub Logo](/Diagrams/passthrough_x8gain.jpg)